revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 <blockquote>

 - It was used to downlaod the dependencies, When there is a need and which was not there in local repository.
-- It is the default location for maven to download all the project dependency libraries.
+- It is the default location for Maven to download all the project dependency libraries.

 </blockquote>